 Korean for "I like it," Joah serves as a cosmetic playground without sacrificing your bank account.
 The brainchild of Kiss Products (known for its press-on nails and eyelashes) and CVS, the brand is inspired by South Korean beauty trends and products and is said to be the first full-range K-beauty-influenced cosmetics line in the mass market.

-"It is a line of cosmetics that invites you to have fun and enjoy your makeup experience," says Andrea Harrison, senior director and divisional merchandising manager of beauty at CVS.
+"It is a line of cosmetics that invites you to have fun and enjoy your makeup experience," says Andrea Harrison, vice president of merchandising, beauty & personal care, at CVS.
 "We continue to find new ways to expand upon our current offerings, particularly when it comes to K-beauty-inspired brands like Joah that encourage playful exploration through cosmetics."

 My first introduction to the brand was at a Technicolor venue in Manhattan padded by tables upon tables of candy, cookies, and sweets to evoke a child-like fantasy mirroring Joah's sentiment of "playful exploration."
 A makeup artist did a full face of makeup on me using various Joah offerings, and when I stepped outside to catch my Uber, I was so shocked at the lustrous glow I was giving off that I gratuitously flipped on my phone's front-facing camera and snapped a quick video to show my friends.